iokoye3/iokoye3-SWE-6623-Final-Project/README.md

 8. Submit booking information.
 9. Scroll down to view current bookings.
 10. Click 'Help Center' on the menu to access the popular booking chains' customer service pages.
+11. Log out once everything has been completed.